Prototile

-In the mathematical theory of tessellations, a prototile is one of the shapes of a tile in a tessellation.
+In mathematics, a prototile is one of the shapes of a tile in a tessellation.

 Definition

 A tessellation of the plane or of any other space is a cover of the space by closed shapes, called tiles, that have disjoint interiors.
 Some of the tiles may be congruent to one or more others.
 If S is the set of tiles in a tessellation, a set R of shapes is called a set of prototiles if no two shapes in R are congruent to each other, and every tile in S is congruent to one of the shapes in R.

 It is possible to choose many different sets of prototiles for a tiling: translating or rotating any one of the prototiles produces another valid set of prototiles.
 However, every set of prototiles has the same cardinality, so the number of prototiles is well defined.
 A tessellation is said to be monohedral if it has exactly one prototile.